 The Mazda BT-50 is now perhaps the classiest looking ute (certainly the most car-like), with a very elegant and high-end exterior design combined with an elevated standard specification and oodles of safety aids.

-Looking for a good deal on a 2021 model ute?
+Get a better deal on a 2021 model ute